enkomat/Simple-GPT-Demos/README.md

 ![alt text](Screenshot.png)

-With this pack of demos you should be able to hit the ground running, if you're interested in making a game powered by OpenAI's GPT.

 ### Getting started

 **1.** You need an API key from OpenAI, which are available to everyone for free.
 If you don't have an OpenAI account, you'll have sign up on  **[their website](https://openai.com/api/)**.
 You can also sign in with a Google or Microsoft account, if you don't want a separate account.